Strangulation

 Choking, suffocation and strangulation are very dangerous actions and have resulted in many deaths in Tasmania and across Australia.

 Some people who experience family violence are choked, suffocated or strangled as part of that violence.
-Research suggests that if a person does this to their intimate partner they could later do other violent acts that result in death.
+Research suggests that if a person does this to their intimate partner, they could later do other violent acts that result in death.

 What should I do if I have experienced strangulation?